box/box-python-sdk-gen/docs/sign_requests.md

 - signature_color `Optional[CreateSignRequestSignatureColor]`
   - Force a specific color for the signature (blue, black, or red)
 - signers `List[SignRequestCreateSigner]`
-  - Array of signers for the sign request.
+  - Array of signers for the signature request.
 35 is the max number of signers permitted.
 - parent_folder `Optional[FolderMini]`
   -
 - is_document_preparation_needed `Optional[bool]`
-  - Indicates if the sender should receive a `prepare_url` in the response to complete document preparation via UI.
+  - Indicates if the sender should receive a `prepare_url` in the response to complete document preparation using the UI.
 - redirect_url `Optional[str]`
-  - When specified, signature request will be redirected to this url when a document is signed.
+  - When specified, the signature request will be redirected to this url when a document is signed.
 - declined_redirect_url `Optional[str]`
   - The uri that a signer will be redirected to after declining to sign a document.
 - are_text_signatures_enabled `Optional[bool]`